1 September 2025, 13:13

 The contest, which showcased traditional Acholi dishes, was designed to highlight the role of good nutrition in promoting both physical and mental well-being.

-Mego Aryemo Scovia, who was crowned winner of the competition, thanked ACEN Food Bank Limited for empowering women through both financial and social support.
+Mego Aryemo Scovia, who was crowned the winner of the competition, thanked ACEN Food Bank Limited for empowering women through both financial and social support.

 Community members say this holistic approach is helping them cope with the daily challenges of poverty, hunger, and mental health struggles.